sidiousvic/sidious.pizza/about.md

 ## More likes
 Music, football, beer, skateboarding, math, programming, coffee, graphics, reading, sentō, boxing, engines, weightlifting, horse riding, pizza.

-## Philosophy
+## Principles
-I am interested in philosophies that try to observe the true nature of things to allow you, not prescribe to you.
-I think there is no thing such as inaction, there is only delusion.
-I do not treat suffering and temptation as an enemy (sorry, Arjuna), they are only movements in nature that we must pass through.
-I like sharp practical mantras like "Just Do Sh*t" and "No matter what happens, I will be courageous" (thanks, Goku!).
+I am interested observing the true nature of things and responding accordingly.
+I think there is no thing such as inaction.
+I do not think suffering and temptation are enemies, they are only movements in nature that we must pass through.

 # Influences
 Kurosawa, Giger, Hemingway, Paz, Hofstader, Roosevelt, Tanizaki, Kar-Wai, Bergman, Toriyama, Chuck Jones, Richard Feynman, Sergio Leone, Grace Hopper, Prigogine.